-Inside Trump Backers’ Bash At Mar-A-Lago, A Place That ‘Sure Ain’t No Shithole’
+Inside A Trump Backers’ Bash At Mar-A-Lago, Where The President Is A “Damn Genius”

 “It sure ain't no shithole.”

 The night’s “Red, White, and Blue Celebration” was organized by Toni Holt Kramer, leader of the Trumpettes, a group of wealthy socialites who got together in 2016 to help Trump get more support from female voters.
-The event was not a fundraiser, despite the constant pleas to gear up for 2020, and was billed as a "party for we the people."
-Attendees paid $300 for a ticket that included a cocktail hour and dinner.
-(BuzzFeed News was invited to cover the event by Holt Kramer and paid for a ticket).
+The event was not a fundraiser, despite the constant pleas to gear up for 2020, and was billed as a “party for we the people.”
+Guests paid $300 for a ticket that included a cocktail hour and dinner.
+(BuzzFeed News was invited to cover the event by Holt Kramer and paid for a ticket.)

-Attendees had been so excited to hear Pirro speak that one of them climbed up on the stage to cut off Tova Leidesdorf, a local philanthropist who had been introducing the conservative celebrity and had paid for her speaking fees.
+Attendees had been so excited to hear Pirro speak that one of them climbed up on the stage to cut off Tova Leidesdorf, a local philanthropist who paid for Pirro's speaking fees and called Trump a “messiah” in her long remarks introducing the conservative celebrity.
 The disruptor had to be removed from the stage by organizers and security.

-Moving past the brief kerfuffle, Pirro fired up the crowd by rattling off accomplishments that Obama couldn’t manage,"but the so-called racist president could do it."
+Moving past the brief kerfuffle, Pirro fired up the crowd by rattling off accomplishments that Obama couldn’t manage, “but the so-called racist president could do it.”

 “I love Donald Trump,” she said.
 “He's the least racist man I've ever met, but I must tell you, race has always been an issue for Donald.
 Donald is always in a race — in a race against time, in a race against competitors, in a race against corruption, in a race against crime, and a race against terrorism.”